flyingfalling/pyraygputils/README.md

 TO INSTALL:

-0) Install this package via pip in a virtual environment -a) python3 -m venv /path/to/MYVENV
+0) Install this package via pip in a virtual environment
+   a) python3 -m venv /path/to/MYVENV
--b) source /path/to/MYENV/bin/activate
+   b) source /path/to/MYENV/bin/activate
--c) pip install /path/to/pyraygputils
+   c) pip install /path/to/pyraygputils

 1) Install ansible (for ansible-playbook) via system package managers or otherwise (e.g. pip install ansible)